9 questions everyone newly diagnosed has

-People with microstomia can have difficulties in inserting and removing their dentures.
-In addition the microstomia can make it difficult for impressions to be taken when dentures are being made.
+People with microstomia can have difficulties in inserting and removing their dentures, and it may become difficult for impressions to be taken when dentures are being made.

 A dry mouth can mean the denture will cause rubbing and gum ulcers in the mouth lining (oral mucosa).
 This can be minimised by applying salivary substitutes to the fitting surface of the denture, and having the denture regularly checked and modified.

-Denture-associated candida infection can occur if the denture isn't cleaned regularly or it's kept in at night.
-To minimise this, make sure you take them out while you sleep and clean dentures often using soap and water and a denture brush.
+Denture-associated candida infection can occur if the denture is not cleaned regularly or is kept in at night.
+To minimise this, make sure that you take them out while you sleep and clean dentures often using soap and water and a denture brush.
 It is best to clean dentures after each meal or at least once daily.
 Toothpastes should not be used to clean dentures as they are too abrasive.

-Poorly fitting dentures and dry mouth may cause the development of red patches or ulcers at the corners of the mouth (angular stomatitis).
+Poorly-fitting dentures and dry mouth may cause the development of red patches or ulcers at the corners of the mouth (angular stomatitis).
 Antifungal cream like miconazole can be applied to the fitting surface of the denture.
-It's also important to get the dentures regularly checked by your dentist.
+It is also important to get the dentures regularly checked by your dentist.

-Oral ulcers can be a feature of autoimmune rheumatic diseases, and are a common side-effect of immunosuppressing drugs (such as mycophenolate mofetil (MMF), methotrexate, and cyclo-phosphamide) taken by people with scleroderma.
+Oral ulcers can be a feature of autoimmune rheumatic diseases, and are a common side-effect of immunosuppressant drugs (such as mycophenolate mofetil (MMF), methotrexate, and cyclo-phosphamide) taken by people with scleroderma.

-If you constantly get oral ulcers, you may need a change in immunosuppressive drug treatment.
-Maintaining good oral hygiene can help prevent mouth ulceration.
-The best treatment for mouth ulcers are those which contain a small amount of steroid such as Corlan ® pellets or Adcortyl in Orabase ®.
+If you constantly get oral ulcers, you may need a change of medication.
+Maintaining good oral hygiene can also help prevent ulcers from developing.
+The best treatments for mouth ulcers are those which contain a small amount of steroid such as Corlan ® pellets or Adcortyl in Orabase ®.
 These are available over the counter as well as on prescription.

-Salicylate gels such as Bonjela® and Teejel® can also help with pain but not with healing of mouth ulcers.
+Salicylate gels such as Bonjela® and Teejel® can also help with pain, but not with the healing of mouth ulcers.
 Make sure to report any active ulceration that fails to heal within three weeks to your doctor or dentist.

 Immunosuppressive drugs can also cause oral thrush (candida infection).
 This often presents with white spots on the tongue or mouth.
 It can be uncomfortable and requires treatment with anti-fungal medication.

 Intermittent salivary gland enlargement (usually under the chin bone) can occur in scleroderma.
-Painful swelling of the salivary glands can be a sign of bacterial infection (sialadenitis) and sometimes requires use of antibiotics.
+Painful swelling of the salivary glands can be a sign of bacterial infection (sialadenitis) and will sometimes require antibiotics.
 Persistent swelling of salivary glands (more than one month) needs further investigation to identify a cause and should be reported to your doctor or dentist.

 There are other problems that can arise with scleroderma but they are generally considered harmless.
 For example: